CeraVe Skin Renewing Vitamin C Serum Review

 Review

-Results you may expect from using CeraVe Skin Renewing Vitamin C Serum:
+Does CeraVe Skin Renewing Vitamin C Serum Work?

-Lightly moisturizing: CeraVe Skin Renewing Vitamin C Serum has a moisturizing rating of 3.4 out of 10.
+According to CreamScan analysis, CeraVe Skin Renewing Vitamin C Serum is lightly moisturizing, with a moisturizing rating of 3.4 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a low occlusivity of 1.5 out of 10 and a moderate humectancy of 5.2 out of 10, primarily due to the high content of Glycerin (est. ≈4.0%).